 18.5 Smoke Detectors and heat alarms

-The smoke and heat alarms in the property must be powered by the electrical mains - they must not be battery powered.
+The smoke and heat alarms in the property must be powered by the electrical mains or be tamper proof long-life lithium battery alarms.

 There must be one working smoke alarm in: